Preole/bbm/doc/README.txt

   output achieve "exact" string match, character by character.
 They may have their line breaks normalized to "\\n" prior to testing, as well as stripping leading and trailing spaces.

-; ${ROOT}/cli.js
-: Command line interface for the compiler, which generates a complete, standalone HTML web page.

 ; ${ROOT}/doc.js
 : Automated HTML documentation generation script, compiling BakaBakaMark